nelumbus-cloud/CSCI6180SD-D/README.md

 1. Google Gemini AI Integration: The application uses Google Gemini AI (gemini-2.5-flash model) to parse unstructured job description text and extract structured data including job title, company name, location, salary, and requirements.
 The AI processing occurs server-side through the `/api/jobs/parse` endpoint.

-2. AI-Assisted Development: Portions of this codebase were developed with assistance from GitHub Copilot, an AI pair programming tool.
+2. AI-Assisted Development: Some portions of this codebase were developed with assistance from GitHub Copilot, an AI pair-programming tool.
 The AI assistance was used for:
    - Code completion and suggestions
-   - Documentation generation
    - Bug identification and resolution
-   - Code refactoring recommendations
+   - refactoring recommendations

-All AI-generated code was reviewed, tested, and validated by the development team before inclusion in the final product.
-The development team maintains full responsibility for the functionality, security, and quality of the application.
+All AI-assisted contributions were thoroughly reviewed, tested, and validated by the development team before being included in the final product.
+The team retains full responsibility for the application’s functionality, security, and overall quality.

 ### Course Information

-This project was developed as part of CSCI 6180 Software Development course.
-The application demonstrates full-stack web development principles including:
+This project was developed as part of CSCI 6180 Software Design and Development course.

-- RESTful API design
-- Database modeling and ORM usage
-- Frontend state management
-- Authentication and authorization
-- Third-party API integration
-- AI/ML integration in web applications

 ### Team